sanderveldhuis/glidelite/doc/workers.md

 Workers are small applications with a specific purpose running in the background.
 Such workers can be used to automate administration, cleanup, maintenance, or any other job.
 There are two types of workers:

-* **Service** - runs continuously and is started at each boot of the deployment system (currently only Linux support).
+* **Service** - runs continuously and is started at each boot of the deployment system.
 When exited or crashed the system will automatically restart the service.
 * **Task** - runs periodically at fixed time, date, or interval.

 ## Build your first worker